 One thing that will alienate more than a few viewers, however, is the repeated breaking of the fourth wall.
 Harvey repeatedly rants directly into the camera, something that’s mildly amusing once.
 After that, it gets old fast.
 It’s even more of an information dump than Olive’s acid trip featuring her exes and dead father.
 Bates is a creative enough writer and director that Tone-Deaf shouldn’t have to resort to techniques like these.

 Despite this, Tone Deaf largely works.
-Excellent performances by the leads as well as nice turns by Ray Wise (AM1200, Batman: The Killing Joke) and Kim Delaney (Project: Metalbeast, NYPD Blue).
+Excellent performances by the leads as well as nice turns by Ray Wise (AM1200, To Your Last Death) and Kim Delaney (Project: Metalbeast, NYPD Blue).
 Bates also has the good sense to get rid of the tonal shifts in the final act.
 The humor is set aside in favor of a genuinely tense confrontation between Harvey and Olive.

 While not all it should have been Tone-Deaf rises above its faults and delivers the goods.
 Saban Films will release Tone-Deaf in theaters and On Demand on August 23, 2019.